mohamedyousuf1/Summerize-and-chat-with-Youtube-Video-content-locally-using-LLM-and-RAG/Readme.md

-# Video Processing with LangChain and Gradio locally using AI and RAG
+# Video Processing with LangChain and Gradio locally using LLM and RAG

 This project processes YouTube videos to generate summaries using LangChain, HuggingFace, and Gradio.
 It includes a graphical user interface (GUI) for ease of use.